The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 Best for: classic studio work with professional makeup built in; a strong option for kids and teens.

 A husband-and-wife team of Broadway veterans: Curtis has photographed in New York for over fifteen years, and Cort — a longtime Broadway performer — is a trained makeup artist, so hair and makeup expertise comes built into the session.
 Their style is editorial and timeless: neutral backdrops, classic studio lighting, and a stated mission of keeping the whole thing stress-free and fun.
 Love the aesthetic they’ve developed — their shots look like those classic Gap ads.
 Utterly beautiful and tasteful.
+A few of my clients have also worked with them and I’ve really loved what they’ve captured.
+They are pros!

 4. David Muller Photography — Los Angeles